srivani0194/MindScopeAPI/README.md

 - Required minimal setup for reviewers
 - Reflected how I’d build an API in real life

 So I went with FastAPI, SQLite, JWT, and containerized deployment with Terraform on AWS.
-It felt natural and practical.

 ---